310mc/https-310mc.github.io-tl/source/_posts/scout/exhibition_in_a_blink.md

 {% endbubble %}

 {% bubble Makoto curious %}
 By the way, where’s Sakuma-senpai right now?
-He said to meet in front of the hospital, so is he resting in the shade nearby…?
+He said to meet in front of the hospital, so is he resting in a nearby shade…?
 {% endbubble %}

 {% bubble Midori v3 %}